 Opening speeches, Toby Fox, managing director, 3Fox International; Ric Blakeway, chair, Bexley; Ian Sutcliffe, group managing director, Countryside PropertiesCo

 How can I book?

-Sitematch London is confirmed for the 7 February 2019.
+The next Sitematch London event will take place in February 2020.
 To attend the event, contact James Morales or Jake Westhead.
 The cost of attending is £899.